Keto Fudge Pops

 This post may contain affiliate links.
 See my disclosure policy.

-Every summer, I end up making batch after batch of these creamy fudge pops because my boys inhale them faster than I can freeze them.
-I started making this sugar-free version years ago so they could have something cold and chocolatey after playing outside, chasing the dog around the lawn.
-Now it’s become one of our go-to warm-weather traditions.
-They come together in under 15 minutes, then do their thing in the freezer overnight, which makes them an easy little treat to prep ahead.
+Every summer, I end up making batch after batch of these because my boys inhale them faster than I can freeze them.
+I started making this low carb version years ago so they could have something cold and chocolatey after playing outside, chasing the dog around the lawn.
+Now it’s one of our go-to warm-weather traditions.
+They come together in under 15 minutes, then do their thing in the freezer overnight, which makes them an easy treat to prep ahead.

 Ingredients